Curriculum

 Required first-year courses:

-- A500 Introduction to Perspectives on the Law
+- LAW A 500 Introduction to Perspectives on the Law

-- A507 - Constitutional Law I: Constitutional Structures of Government
+- LAW A 507 Constitutional Law I: Constitutional Structures of Government

-First-year students also take a one quarter course called Introduction to Perspectives on the Law.
+First-year students also take a course called Introduction to Perspectives on the Law.
 This course explores critical perspectives as a method of understanding common law to provide necessary context for black letter law.
-Placed within the first year curriculum, the course provides a basic framework for analyzing the relationship between race, class, gender, sexuality, and the law to support students as they deepen their ability to represent and counsel clients from diverse backgrounds and personal identities.
+Placed within the first-year curriculum, the course provides a basic framework for analyzing the relationship between race, class, gender, sexuality and the law to support students as they deepen their ability to represent and counsel clients from diverse backgrounds and personal identities.

 The Second and Third Years

 After the required first-year program, students are required to take: Administrative Law, Business Organizations, Evidence and Problems in Professional Responsibility during their second or third year.
 The candidate must also satisfy the Residence, Public Service, experiential and Advanced Writing requirements.
+All J.D. students must also take one Global Law and one Perspectives distributional course.
 All other second-year and third-year courses are elective, making it possible for students to design programs that best suit their interests.
 A wide range of alternatives, cutting across many fields of law, is available.

 A Full Range of Curricular Offerings